 What To Do After Buying a Domain Name

-“I have a domain name.
-Now what?” is a common question people ask.
-A domain name is pointless if you don’t do anything with it.
-After buying your domain, many things will run through your mind, and choosing how to use it productively can be confusing.
+The fact is, a domain name is pointless if you don’t do anything with it!
+After buying a domain, many things will run through your mind, and choosing how to use it productively can be confusing.
 However, don’t fret.
 This article will guide you on what to do after purchasing a domain name.

 Before we proceed, let’s run through how to buy a domain in the first place.